Theta Chi Beta: History

-Theta Chi Beta was formed in the 1914-1915 school year at Syracuse University as an honor society for students in the fields of Religious Studies and Theology.
+Theta Chi Beta was formed in 1915 at Syracuse University as an honor society for students in the fields of Religious Studies and Theology.
+It was the first and only society of its kind in the United States.
 Several chapters were formed.

-The Aleph chapter (Alpha) remains active as the Theta Chi Beta chapter of Theta Alpha Kappa, a larger, national honor society for students in Religious studies.
+The Aleph chapter remains active as the Theta Chi Beta chapter of Theta Alpha Kappa, a larger, national honor society for students in Religious studies.
 It was allowed to keep this name in recognition of its long history and formative role in establishing its own national society.

-The last remaining independent chapter of Theta Chi Beta was the Gimel chapter, (Gamma), formed in 1937 at Florida Southern College, which went dormant sometime after 2008.
+The last remaining independent chapter of Theta Chi Beta was the Gimel chapter, formed in 1937 at Florida Southern College, which went dormant sometime after 2008.

-Traditions
+Symbols

-Symbols of the Fraternity include the six-pointed Star called Magen David, the Shield of David, the outline of a fish symbolic of early Christians, and the Greek word and acronym, ICHTHUS, representative of "Jesous Christos Theou Uios Soter", or "Jesus Christ God's Son Savior".
+The fraternity's motto is "Progressive Revelations".
+Symbols of the fraternity include the six-pointed star called Magen David, the Shield of David, the outline of a fish symbolic of early Christians, and the Greek word and acronym, ICHTHUS, representative of "Jesous Christos Theou Uios Soter", or "Jesus Christ God's Son Savior".